microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-userfeedback.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The userFeedback type.
 Represents the feedback provided by the user an endpoint about the quality of the session.

 Namespace: microsoft.graph.callRecords